Ljohn89/MPDS-Compound_Library/README.md

 **If you find this useful in your research, please cite**

-L. John.; S. Nagamani.; H.J.
-Mahanta.; S. Vaikundamani.; N. Kumar.; A. Kumar.; E. Jamir.; L. Priyadarsinee.; G. N. Sastry (2023): Molecular Property Diagnostic Suite Compound Library (MPDS-CL): A Structure based Classification of the Chemical Space.
-DOI: 10.21203/rs.3.rs-3236523/v1
+John, L., Nagamani, S., Mahanta, H.J. et al. Molecular Property Diagnostic Suite Compound Library (MPDS-CL): a structure-based classification of the chemical space.
+Mol Divers (2023). https://doi.org/10.1007/s11030-023-10752-1